SmashPhoenix272/NovelDownloader/claudeDev_docs/project_overview.md

 The project roadmap outlines several planned improvements and new features:

-1. Expanded site support
+1. Further expanded site support
-2. Enhanced error handling and recovery
+2. User interface improvements (CLI and GUI)
-3. User interface improvements (CLI and GUI)
+3. Performance optimizations (parallel downloading)
-4. Performance optimizations (parallel downloading)
+4. Additional output formats
-5. Additional output formats
+5. Integration with e-reader devices and applications
-6. Integration with e-reader devices and applications
+6. Implement a plugin system for easier addition of new translation sites

 Long-term goals include creating a comprehensive novel management system with cloud synchronization, recommendation features, and possibly mobile applications.